We accept resumes for our teacher applicant pool year-round.

 Thurgood Marshall Academy is a college-preparatory, law-themed high school located in the Anacostia neighborhood of southeast Washington, DC—the most under-served community in the District of Columbia.
-We currently serve approximately 400 students in grades 9–12, providing a standards-based, college preparatory academic program.
-Our curriculum strives to help students develop their own voice by teaching them the skills lawyers have—the ability to solve complex problems, think critically and advocate persuasively for themselves and their communities.
-Our instructional program prepares students to master District of Columbia and national standards by balancing standardized test preparation with creative and engaging alternative assessments.
+We currently serve approximately 400 students in grades 9–12, providing a standards-based, college-preparatory academic program.
+Our curriculum strives to help students develop their own voice by teaching them the skills lawyers have—the ability to solve complex problems, think critically, and advocate persuasively for themselves and their communities.
+Our instructional program prepares students to master the District of Columbia and national standards by balancing standardized test preparation with creative and engaging alternative assessments.